1. Introduction

 |---|---|---|---|

-| SpaceCloud Host | Booker’s name, contact details, email address, and payment information | For booking guidance and refund processing | 7 days (168 hours) after completion of use or 1 day (24 hours) after cancellation of booking |
+| SpaceCloud Host | Booker’s name, contact details, email address, and partial payment information | Booking guidance, entry instructions, refund processing, and dispute resolution (e.g. damage claims) | 14 days after completion of use or 1 day after cancellation |

-| SpaceCloud Guest | Host’s name, contact details, space address, and email address | For using the space and receiving instructions | Deleted immediately upon completion of use or cancellation. |
+| SpaceCloud Guest | Host’s name, contact details, space address, and email address | Using the space, receiving instructions, and post-use inquiries (e.g. lost and found) | 7 days after completion of use or 1 day after cancellation |

 9. International Data Transfers